redrillhq/redrill/README.md

 git clone https://github.com/redrillhq/redrill
 cd redrill/deploy/compose

-# 1. Point the config at your backups and tune the checks.
+# 1. Point the config at the backups and tune the checks.
 $EDITOR config.example.yaml

-# 2. In compose.yaml, mount your backup dir read-only and (for L3) the docker socket.
+# 2. In compose.yaml, mount the backup dir read-only and (for L3) the docker socket.
 $EDITOR compose.yaml

 # 3. Go.